Quadratic points on bielliptic modular curves: Obtaining models for and their quotients

 For the remaining values of $n$, it will be necessary to obtain models for $X_0(n)$ and their quotients by Atkin-Lehner involutions.
 We use the approach of Ozman and Siksek \cite[Section 3]{OzmanSiksek19}, but we use a different basis for the space $S_2(n)$ of weight 2 cuspforms of level $n$.

-We select an Atkin-Lehner operator $w_d$, with $d \mid n$ and $d > 1$, which we will be using to get the quotient $C = X_0(n)/w_d$.
-Then, we choose a basis for $S_2(n)$ such that the matrix of $w_d$ is diagonal with all the diagonal elements equal to $1$ or $-1$ in that basis.
-This reduces the time needed to obtain the model and especially reduces the time needed to compute $C = X_0(n)/w_d$.
+We select an Atkin-Lehner operator $w_d$, with $d \mid n$ and $d > 1$, which we will be using to get the quotient $C: = X_0(n)/w_d$.
+Then we choose a basis for $S_2(n)$ such that the matrix of $w_d$ is diagonal with all the diagonal elements equal to $1$ or $-1$ in that basis.
+This reduces the time needed to obtain a model for $X_0(n)$ and especially reduces the time needed to compute $C= X_0(n)/w_d$.
+A method to compute a model for $C$ that will often work in our setting, i.e. when $C$ is an elliptic curve, is to take the variables of $X_0(n)$ on which $w_d$ acts non-trivially and compute relations between them.
+If we succeed in obtaining a model for $C$ in this way, then the map $X_0(n)\rightarrow C$ is just the projection map.

+We obtain the quotient map using this approach only for $n=101$ as the default \texttt{Magma} function was fast enough for all other $n$, except for $n=131$, where we use a different approach which avoids computing the quotient completely.

+In addition, the models we got using our basis had shorter equations and generally smaller coefficients.

 We remove the part in the Ozman-Siksek code which computes a Gröbner basis since it is only used to potentially simplify the equations and didn't seem to give us noticeable gains, while it made the computations considerably slower.